microsoft/CNTK/Examples/Other/Simple2d/README.md

 To run on CPU set `deviceId = -1`, to run on GPU set deviceId to "auto" or a specific value >= 0.

 Both config files are nearly identical.
-Multigpu.config has some additional parameters for parallel training (see parallelTrain in the file).
+Multigpu.cntk has some additional parameters for parallel training (see parallelTrain in the file).
 Both files define the following three commands: train, test and output.
 By default only train and test are executed: